FelixWinchester/FelixWinchester/README.md

 ## 👨‍💻 About Me

-Backend engineer focused on building scalable services in **Go**.
+Backend engineer focused on building scalable services in **Go** and **Rust**.
 Passionate about clean architecture, distributed systems, and high-load design patterns.

-On the side, I explore **OCR and Computer Vision** as a hobby — working with text recognition pipelines and image processing.

 Currently deepening my expertise in:
 - Go concurrency patterns and performance optimization
 - Microservice architecture and distributed systems design
-- OCR pipelines and CV algorithms (hobby projects)
+- Systems programming with Rust

 ---